 Fast track into the new build construction market

 RWC acquired HoldRite in 2017, accelerating entry into the US residential and commercial new build construction markets.
-SharkBite EvoPex push-to-connect plumbing system launched in North America, as well as StreamLabs, a smart home water monitor and leak detection system.
+SharkBite EvoPex push-to-connect plumbing system launched in North America.

 RWC welcomes plastic push-to-connect pioneers to the fold

 A major landmark for RWC came in 2018 with the acquisition of John Guest and its globally renowned Speedfit brand.
 Expanding RWC’s footprint and intellectual property in the UK and Continental Europe, this strategic move elevated RWC to the world’s largest manufacturer of brass and plastic push-to-connect technologies for plumbing and heating applications, as well as a diverse range of other industries.
 RWC also won Lowe’s 2018 Vendor Partner of the Year award for financial impact, product quality, service and support.